 Importantly, the LACRM integration works by syncing an entire group in LACRM to an audience in Mailchimp.
 Please note that the LACRM integration does not support sub-grouping within Mailchimp; the integration will sync the entire audience to the group in LACRM so you should not create any sub-groups in Mailchimp.

 Now you’re ready to set up the integration!
-Navigate to your Main Settings page in LACRM and click the Mailchimp Integration link at the bottom of the page.
+Navigate to your Integrations page in LACRM under the Settings tab and click the Mailchimp Integration link.
 You'll need to start by authorizing the Less Annoying CRM integration on Mailchimp's site -- click the big green button to log into your Mailchimp account and get started.

 You'll need to log into your Mailchimp account on the next screen, not your Less Annoying CRM account!
 Once the connection is established, you'll be taken back to Less Annoying CRM and shown a table of your Mailchimp audiences, each with its own drop-down menu.
 For each audience you wish to sync with a group, open the audience and select the appropriate group.
 Be sure to sync the duplicated group here, for example syncing your “Vendors - MC” group rather than the “Vendors” group.
 If you don't wish to sync an audience with a group, leave it on the option "Do not sync."